Of Human Bondage (1964 film): Development

 The first screen adaptation of Maugham's novel, made thirty years prior, starred Leslie Howard and Bette Davis.
 Paul Henreid and Eleanor Parker co-starred in the 1946 remake for Warner Bros.

 In December 1961 it was announced that Laurence Harvey would play the male lead in a third screen version of Of Human Bondage.
 It was to be made in conjunction with Seven Arts Films with James Woolf to produce the following year; Peter Glenville was being pursued to direct.
+Harvey made numerous films for Woolf.

 In February 1962 Orin Jennings was reportedly writing the script.
 The following month Harvey said he would make the movie after Running Man.
 Harvey went to visit Somerset Maugham in France to get the author's advice on how to play the role.

 In July 1962 Ray Stark, head of Seven Arts, said he had turned down an offer from a leading female star to appear in the movie on the grounds she was too expensive; he said she would have led to them requiring a further $3 million to break even.

 In November Seven Arts announced the director would be Henry Hathaway who had tried to make the film four years previously with Marilyn Monroe and Montgomery Clift as the leads.
 Hathaway said "I firmly believe that she [Monroe] would still be alive today if she had played Of Human Bondage.
 It would have given her the roles she longed for and which I know she could have done."

 In December 1962 it was announced Kim Novak would play the female lead.

 Bette Davis was offered a support role that would have taken two days to shoot.
 She turned it down.

 Seven Arts wanted to shoot the move at Ardmore Studios in Ireland.
 English trade unions insisted their members be brought from England to work on the film.
 There was considerable unrest involving the union prior to filming.
 This led to legal proceedings after the film had been made but did not stop production.